Wajahat-Husain/1inch-aggregator-api/backend/README.md

 - GET /tokenPrice : Fetches current token prices.
 - GET /approve/spender: Fetch spender address for token approvals, In our case it will be swap contract on   specified chain.
 - GET /approve/allowance: Fetch token allowance.
-- GET /approve/transaction: Fetch approval transaction created data
+- GET /approve/transaction: Fetch approval transaction created data.
-- GET /call/swap: Fetch swap transaction created data
+- GET /call/swap: Fetch swap transaction created data.
-- Get /tokens: Fetch all the token that are avaliable on that chain to swap
+- Get /tokens: Fetch all the token that are avaliable on that chain to swap.

 ## Tech Stack
 - Node.js